firehol/firehol/doc/vnetbuild/vnetbuild-conf.5.md

     anything more complex than simply adding routes, use the `exec` configuration statement.

+pre_up *DEVICE* *CUSTOMCMD*
+:   Execute custom commands in a `host` or `switch` just before bringing
+    up the specified device.
+All of the `pre_up` statements for a device are combined and executed in the namespace.

+    In addition to any explicitly defined interfaces, switches have an implicit bridge device called `switch` which can also be used in `pre_up` commands.

+    Bridges always start after other devices, so to run a command after all everything has been created but before any interfaces are up, you can make use of `pre_up` on the first defined `dev`.

+    See below for some common uses for custom `pre_up` and `exec` commands.

 exec *CUSTOMCMD*
 :   Execute a custom command in a `host` or `switch` once the rest
     of the namespace setup is complete.